 Finally, you may complete this stage simultaneously with the planning stage as it only requires a couple hours time of patience and coordination between you and your family members.

 We’re kidding.
-Writing the personal statements is usually the hardest part of the applications for students.
+Writing personal statements is usually the hardest part of the applications for students.
 Each college generally requires extra, college-specific answers to introspective questions.
-This is alongside the one or two major personal essays.
+This is alongside one or two major personal essays.
 Each personal statement also has different word limits.
 It is important to think out of the box but still remain true to yourself.

-We suggest looking at the different prompts and spending weeks on crafting the perfect responses.
+We suggest looking at the different prompts and spending weeks crafting the perfect responses.
 Do this on a separate document that you can easily access.
-Be ready to write multiple drafts and have people close to you review your answers.
+Be ready to write multiple drafts and have people close to you to review your answers.
 Don’t be afraid to get introspective and personal.
 The admissions officers want a look inside your mind.
 This can feel exhausting at times.
 You may have to take a break from certain statements and return to them later with a fresher mind.

 Keep editing until the week before your application is due.
 We suggest that you stop letting others review it around this time as well.
 Spend some time transferring your personal statements to the applications and fix any formatting errors.
 This will may the submission process much easier.